Why Japan Still Uses Cash

 In the summer of 2018 alone, Japan experienced a myriad of natural disasters, from earthquakes, to heavy rains and typhoons both of which brought flooding to large residential and commercial areas.
 Each of the natural disasters came with power outages, some lasting for days.
 And no electricity means no electronic money.
 Japan’s residents are routinely advised to prepare emergency kits with essentials like food and bottled water, and one that cannot be overlooked is cash.
 Once again, we circle back to why there is a sense of security in having cash accessible at home.

 Fundamentally, the pervasiveness of cash has reinforced the convenience of using cash.
 Online retailers offer a COD (cash on delivery) service while airlines, phone companies, concert promoters and even the government issue payment slips with a barcode that can easily be paid at a local convenience store, in cash.
 Taxis and small retailers don’t scowl at the sight of breaking a 10,000 yen note, and payment machines on public transportation also make change.
 So for the average consumer it’s difficult to see the drawbacks of using cash when the system is explicitly designed to make the use of cash painless.
-What’s additionally important is that maintaining a level of anonymity is extremely valued in Japanese society and cash transactions allow for the preservation of anonymity.
+What’s additionally important is that maintaining a level of anonymity is extremely valued in Japanese society and cash transactions allow for that.

 As the rest of the world increasingly views cash as a nuisance, Japan has done away with many of the inconveniences of cash and has found a happy medium.
 Sure, maintaining a cash based economy is incredibly expensive and also inconvenient for tourists, so looking towards the 2020 Olympics Japan knows it needs to become more e-money friendly as the Economist pointed out in 2017.
 McDonalds reportedly started accepting Visa and MasterCard at the end of last year and Banks are trying to reduce maintenance fees for ATMs, but only time will tell if Japan’s consumer will feel comfortable enough to have their personal data linked to every yen they spend.